andybezaire/TDDKit/README.md

 Add this package as a dependency to the test target of your Xcode project.

 1. Xcode Menu > File > Add Packages...
-1. Paste this project's URL to the "Search or Enter Package URL" field. (https://github.com/andybezaire/TestHelpers)
+1. Paste this project's URL to the "Search or Enter Package URL" field. (https://github.com/andybezaire/TDDKit)
-1. Select `TestHelpers` product and add it to your project's **test target** Note: **NOT your main target.**
+1. Select `TDDKit` product and add it to your project's **test target** Note: **NOT your main target.**
 1. Press "Add Package" button.

 ### Swift Package Manager (SPM)